A Post-Tour Look at Roberto Carlos’ Life05 September, 2019

 When he was six years old, Roberto was hit by a steam locomotive during the feast of St Peter, the patron saint of Cachoeiro do Itapemirim.
 His right leg had to be amputated just below the knee and he still uses a prosthesis, which he avoids talking about.

 Roberto’s mother first taught him guitar and piano; he perfected them at the Itapemirim Music Conservatory.
-At just 9 years old, when many people were interested in choosing the best Roulette odds, Roberto got to perform at a children’s show broadcast by Rádio Cachoeiro.
+At just 9 years old, when many people were interested in choosing the best Roulette odds, or they tried free spiny bez depozytu, Roberto got to perform at a children’s show broadcast by Rádio Cachoeiro.
 He won the first prize and went on to become a regular at the show.

 Roberto Carlos entered the spotlight as the main figure of the 1950s and 1960s musical movement known as Jovem Guarda (Young Guard).
 The name Jovem Guarda became closely associated with the Brazilian pop rock movement and since then Roberto Carlos has been called “O Rei” (the King).